Thunder-Engine-Dev/thunder-engine/README.md

 - To make a new level, add a new scene with "Level" class as the root node.
 All required elements for the level will be created automatically.

-- To make a new map, duplicate the scene at "res://engine/scenes/map/template.tscn" to your project.
-Similarly, you can duplicate "complete_template.tscn".
+- To make a new map, copy the scene at "res://engine/scenes/map/template.tscn" to your project.
+Similarly, you can copy "complete_template.tscn".

-- To replace the default save room, main menu and credits scenes, duplicate the corresponding template scenes to your project first.
-To change references, open up Project Settings, click "Advanced Settings", go to the Application/Thunder Settings section and replace the paths to match your project.
+- To replace the default save room, main menu and credits scenes, copy the corresponding template scenes to your project first (The templates already include them).
+To change references, open up Project Settings, turn on "Advanced Settings", go to the Application/Thunder Settings section and replace the paths to match your project.

-- Please keep an eye whenever the stable branch of the engine receives a new update.
+- Please keep an eye whenever the engine receives a new update.
+You can press the Watch button in this repository to get notifications, or join our Discord server and follow the `#github-updates` channel.
 New updates provide more functions and stability.
 To update it in your project, see Step 4 in the Installation section of this README document.
-Note that any changes you made inside the engine folder will be reset, unless you fork it and update the fork instead.
+Note that any changes you make inside the `engine` folder will be reset, unless you fork it and update the fork instead.
 (Forks cannot be private)

 - Join our [Discord Server](https://discord.gg/VwgV6GmwXv) for assistance.